mattyoung101/musicvis3d/paper/major.typ

 behind any other vertices in the scene.
 For our case, this means that we can guarantee the skybox is drawn behind the spectrum bars, and that we don't _overdraw_ - which saves some calls to the fragment shader where other geometry in the scene obscures the skybox.

+The skybox is shown in-app in @fig:skyboxscr:

+#figure(
+    image("img/skyboxscr.jpg", width: 75%),
+    caption: [ Screenshot of two angles of the skybox in the visualiser ] ) <fig:skyboxscr>

 == Post-processing effects
 The visualiser implements a simple post-processing pass that is run after the main scene is drawn.
 Currently,